stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 Based on the inputs of Liechti, the relevant meteorological variables were identified as sunshine duration, temperature, snowfall, and rainfall.\
 The rationale for this selection is briefly summarized below; detailed explanations can be found in @weather-research:\
 Sunshine hours influence ground temperature, which in turn can cause snowmelt or thaw ground frost.\
-The temperature at 2 meters above ground (from @zippenfenigOpenMeteocomWeatherAPI2023) was used, as it provides a more meaningful indication of potential snowmelt.
+The temperature at 2 meters above ground was used, as it provides a more meaningful indication of potential snowmelt.
 In this context, the influence of frozen ground was considered less significant and therefore not explicitly taken into account.\
 Snowfall can contribute to snowmelt processes later in the seasonal cycle.\
 Rainfall directly contributes to the potential for flooding.